Painting Walls & Interiors – Tip Sheet

 1 to 2 1/2 pounds of chalk may also be added as a filler.

 • Stir in enough skim milk to hydrated lime to make a cream.
 Add balance of skim milk.
 Now add sufficient amount of powder pigment to desired color and consistency (Pigment powder must be limeproof).
 Stir in well for a few minutes before using.
 For best results continue to stir throughout use.
-Apply milk paint with a cheap natural bristle brush.
+Apply with a cheap natural bristle brush.
 Allow project to dry sufficiently before applying next coat.
-Extra paint may be kept for several days in the refrigerator, until the milk sours.
-Double or triple the recipe for paint.
+Extra may be kept for several days in the refrigerator, until the milk sours.
+Double or triple the recipe.
 Allow to dry thoroughly 3-4 hours before use.
-For extra protection, give paint a coat of oil finish or sealer.
+For extra protection, give a coat of oil finish or sealer.
 Color may change – test in inconspicuous area.

-Another recipe including tinting suggestions found here on the PainterForum Basic Recipe:
+Another recipe including tinting suggestions found here painterforum.com:

 One Gallon Skim Milk